The Awakening Collective

 Most spiritual seekers assume that awakening to no-self and development of self are separate processes.
 One involves transcending the self while the other involves building and refining it.
 This apparent contradiction has led to decades of debate in contemplative communities about whether enlightenment requires personal development or whether awakening renders psychological work irrelevant.

-Awakening and self-development are not separate processes.
+Finding no-self (awakening) and finding the self (self-development) are not separate processes.
 They only appear that way from within the dualistic perspective.
-Full enlightenment requires both awakening (no-self) and development (of self) to reach the point when they merge.
+Deeper enlightenment requires both awakening (no-self) and development (of self) to reach the point when they completely merge.
 Specifically, it requires what Buddhism calls the

-Arahant stage of awakening combined with the completion of the Construct-Aware stage or entry into the Unitive stage of ego development.
-This is when the flickering of insights that arise during awakening stabilize into an embodied "self/no-self".
+Arahant stage of awakening combined with the completion of the Unitive stage of ego development.
+This is when the flickering of insights that arise during awakening stabilize into an embodied, lived experience beyond both self and no-self.

 The Enlightenment Map: Guide Through the 4 Stages: Visual Structure: A horizontal line moving left to right, with five distinct